microsoft/cpp_client_telemetry/private/docs/data-viewer.md

 ## Related Note
-To support alternative viewer implementations, we should also provide an appropriate Aria Packet Parser.
+To support alternative viewer implementations, we should also provide an appropriate Common Schema Packet Parser.
 The parser should contain enough logic to unbond the network packet and allow the viewer implementer to determine how they want to consume the data.
 Additionally, this should be made available in the same location as the SDK for easy access to the